pranaybakkolla/E-Commerce-Sales-Analysis---PowerBI-Dashboard/README.md

-### Click on the above "👆" ecom_sales_dashboard.pdf to see the dashboard in pdf format
+### Click on the above - 👆 - "ecom_sales_dashboard.pdf" to see the dashboard in pdf format

 # E-Commerce Sales Analysis (PowerBI Dashboard))